kakyoism/kkappkit/README.md

 The hello-world example shows how to work out an offline control with the kkAppKit, i.e., the parameters are first saved into `app.json` before running the main script, and never changes during the run.
 Two more examples are included in sub-folders:

 - One shows a more complex offline case: To show text on top of a picture, with the font and colour of the text configurable, using the third-party lib PIL fork [pillow](https://python-pillow.org).
 - The other is a realtime control example: Playing an oscillator tone with minimal control such as frequency and gain, using [Csound](http://www.csounds.com) as the synth backend.
 The GUI talks to Csound using [Open Sound Control (OSC)](http://opensoundcontrol.org).
-Although Csound bundles a [FLTK](https://www.fltk.org) binding, similar to Python, here I decouple the frontend completely from the backend.
+Although Csound bundles a [FLTK](https://www.fltk.org) binding to allow mixed frontend and backend code, but here I decouple the frontend completely from the backend, which allows me to quickly switch to another synth backend later.

 These are specialized examples and the code is straightforward to follow.
 So I'll skip the details here.